steunix/passweaver-gui/docs/index.md

 With PassWeaver-GUI you will manage these entities:

+- Items, holding your secret data
 - Users
 - Groups
 - Folders

-- Items, holding your secret data
+In a few words:

-Items are stored in folders, and folders can contain both items and other folders.
-Users join groups (one or more), and groups can read or write on a given folder, its items and subfolders.
+- items are stored in folders, and folders can contain both items and other folders. - users join groups (one or more), and...
+- groups can read or write on a given folder, its items and subfolders.

 ## Items